 Everyone who knew John before the book knew him as the guy to turn to for all things gifting, but no one else knew that about him.
 He was known in his circle, but not beyond it.

 His book led to huge opportunities to spread his message, and he was able to share the ideas in the book not just with his immediate network, but with the wider world.

 The book generated an immediate ROI from speaking and book sales

 John did not write the book primarily for business reasons, but it definitely helped his business.
-He doubled his speaking fees from $7,500 to $15,000, and was able to secure over 15 paid gigs to discuss the ideas in the book within the first year.
+He more than doubled his speaking fees from $7,500 to $20,000, and was able to secure over 15 paid gigs to discuss the ideas in the book within the first year.

 Because the Book In A Box model takes no royalties on book sales, the copies that were quickly selling from all this attention also netted John substantial revenue.